scala/improvement-proposals/content/dedented-string-literals.md

 In general, such lexing rules very unusual: there is no precedence for this kind of _"string terminates on a line with an odd number of quotes sprinkled anywhere within it"_ syntax anywhere in the broader programming landscape.
+While the edge cases where they misbehave may not be super common, the misbehavior is sufficiently _weird_ that I expect it will cause significant user confusion every time an edge case is encountered.

 Apart from violating users expectations, such rules also violate tooling assumptions: while it is possible to do such "line-based" lexing in the Scala compiler's hand-written parser, I expect it will be challenging for other external tools, e.g. FastParse's parser combinators or syntax highlighters like Github Linguist, Highlight.js, or Prism.js are not typically able to encode rules such as _"the first line starting with a `"` and with an odd number of `"`s terminates the multi-line string"_